titoghose/PyTrack/README.md

 # function to convert data to generate csv file for data file recorded using EyeLink on both eyes and the stimulus name specified in the message section
-generateCompatibleFormat(exp_path="/path/to/data/file/in/raw/format",
-                        device="eyelink",
+generateCompatibleFormat(exp_path="/path/to/smi_eyetracker_freeviewing.txt",
+                        device="smi",
                         stim_list_mode='NA',
-                        start='start_trial',
-                        stop='stop_trial',
-                        eye='B')
+                        start='12',
+                        stop='99')

-df = pd.read_csv("/path/to/enerated/data/file/in/csv/format")
+df = pd.read_csv("/path/to/smi_eyetracker_freeviewing.csv")

 # Dictionary containing details of recording.
 Please change the values according to your experiment.
-If no AOI is desired, set aoi_left values to (0, 0) and aoi_right to the same as Display_width and Display_height
+If no AOI is desired, set aoi value to [0, 0, Display_width, Display_height]
 sensor_dict = {
                   "EyeTracker":
                   {
                      "Sampling_Freq": 1000,
                      "Display_width": 1280,
                      "Display_height": 1024,
-                     "aoi_left_x": 390,
-                     "aoi_left_y": 497,
-                     "aoi_right_x": 759,
-                     "aoi_right_y": 732
+                     "aoi": [390, 497, 759, 732]
                   }
                }